Scotland Case Studies

 Video: Naomi Bremner, Schoolhouse Farm, Orkney, Scotland

-Naomi Bremner gives an overview of the Open Farm Sunday event at Schoolhouse Farm in this video case study.
+The Bremner family farm water buffalo and mangalitza pigs in the Orkney Isles.
+Naomi Bremner gives an overview of their event at Schoolhouse Farm in this video case study.

 Sign up to our mailing list(s)